jbvillegas/jbvillegas/README.md

 ## Hello there! 👋🏻
-I'm a Software development & Cybersecurity student at Lander University.
+I'm a Software Development & Cybersecurity student at Lander University.
 CodePath Student.

 ## Technical Skills